Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

-Using the simulated data we evaluated another model with spatially uncorrelated random effects and random walk prior for temporal autocorrelation \citep{outhwaite2018prior}.
-This model is simpler than the occupancy models with spatial and temporal autocorrelation shown above, and is routinely used by researchers to infer species occupancy trends based on sparse data \citep{outhwaite2019annual, boyd2023operational} (description and results shown in Supporting Information E stored on our GitHub page).
-The model was fitted to 640 simulated occupancy data sets (16 sub scenarios $\times$ 42 simulation runs) created by imposing the conditions of study 2-scenario 1 (occupancy and detection models had different covariates -- $L_i$ and $v_{itj}$, respectively).
+We evaluated the performance of another model with spatially uncorrelated random effects and random walk prior for temporal autocorrelation \citep{outhwaite2018prior}.
+This model is useful to estimate species occupancy trends based on large and sparse data \citep{outhwaite2019annual, boyd2023operational}, and it is simpler than the occupancy models shown above because it has only temporal autocorrelation.
+The model was fitted to 640 simulated occupancy datasets (16 sub scenarios $\times$ 42 simulation runs) created by imposing the conditions of study 2-scenario 1 (occupancy and detection models had different covariates -- $L_i$ and $v_{itj}$, respectively).
+A full description of the model and associated results is shown in Supporting Information F stored on our GitHub page.

+Still with simulated data, we fitted an occupancy model with NNGP=15 spatial neighbors (rather than five) to data simulated under study-scenario 3-2 and 3-3.
+Thus, model specifications became more similar between simulations and empirical analyses.
+Finally, we evaluated model performance by fitting the model to occupancy data from a larger observation spot.
+This spot was created by selecting 50\% ($I^*=600$) out of the $I$ sites with the largest probability values, producing less sparse data as compared to scenario 3-2.